jarethtan/hengTai/README.md

 4. Search bar function to search for residential property in the archive.
 5. A home page carousel with CRUD functionality to create new carousel to provide information on new development in the company.
 6. A details page to display information of each individual residential property.
-7. Layout of webpage is configured to accomodate different devices from mobile to laptop.
+7. Layout of webpage is responsive to accomodate different devices from mobile to laptop.
 8. Input information validation

 ## Technologies